National Institutes of Health, Department of Defense, and Industry - Post Award

 The BioStatistics Collaboration and Consulting Core (BCCC) can assist in the development of study databases.

 NOTE: Investigator-sponsored Investigational New Drug (IND) or Investigational Device Exemption (IDE) must use Velos (Part 11 compliant) for all data management.
-For any other data management system, contact IT Strategic Operations for an FDA Part 11 validation review.
+To use or purchase another data management system for use in FDA-regulated studies, contact RCQA or Research IT for an FDA Part 11 evaluation of the system

 |11.||Create Study Participants binders.|